red-kite-solutions/stalker/docs/architecture.md

 # Network Architecture

 The Stalker application is deployed in a Kubernetes cluster on a one instance per cluster basis.
 [Kubernetes network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) are used to segment the different pods.
-The Stalker jobs, which are [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/), are run in their own namespace, called `stalker-jobs`.
+The Stalker jobs, which are [Kubernetes Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/), are run in their own namespace called `stalker-jobs` to isolate them.

 > A **default deny all** network policy is in place for the `stalker`, `stalker-jobs` and `default` namespaces.
 Any pod in these namespaces require a custom network policy to allow any connectivity.